 University of Washington, Seattle Campus: May 2, 2019

-The Latino Center for Health will host the 3rd Annual Latinx Faculty Recognition Event on May 2nd, honoring the scholarly achievements of 33 Latinx faculty across the tri-campuses of the University of Washington for 2018-2019.
+The 3rd Annual Latinx Faculty Recognition Event, hosted by The Latino Center for Health will on May 2nd, honored the scholarly achievements of 33 Latinx faculty across the tri-campuses of the University of Washington for 2018-2019.
 Twenty-four of the honorees are from the UW Seattle campus, five honorees from UW Bothell, and four honorees from UW Tacoma.
 Faculty are recognized for meeting at least one of the following criteria: promotion to associate professor or professor, publication of an article in a high impact journal, publication of a book, fine arts production, securing a major grant, or retiring during or near the end of the academic year.
-In addition, Latinx faculty who have been promoted to significant leadership positions were also be recognized this year.
+In addition, Latinx faculty who have been promoted to significant leadership positions were also recognized this year.

-Faculty members were be honored in the presence of elected officials, community leaders, UW Regent Rogelio Riojas, deans, chairs, colleagues, family, friends, and students.
-The ceremony highlighted the incredibly diverse body of work and impactful contributions of the 33 honorees.
+Faculty members were honored in the presence of elected officials, community leaders, UW Regent Rogelio Riojas, deans, chairs, colleagues, family, friends, and students.
+The ceremony highlighted the incredible diverse body of work and impactful contributions of the 33 honorees.

 The Latino Center for Health, an interdisciplinary, community engaged research center is housed administratively in the Department of Health Services in the School of Public Health at the University of Washington.
 The Center organizes this event with support from the Office of Minority Affairs and Diversity (OMA&D), the Office of Faculty Advancement, and Graduate Opportunities and Minority Achievement Program (GO-MAP).